Hangar-31/atlantamusicians.com/src/pages/scholarship.md

       a college or university music program.

-      For 2022, applicant's must return a completed and signed application and a copy of their acceptance letter to an accredited college music program to the Local.
+      For 2022, applicants must return a completed and signed application and a copy of their acceptance letter to an accredited college music program to the Local.

       Scholarship Deadlines: